Travel Expense Reimbursement Voucher (TERV)

 Note: Reimbursement will not take place until after the travel has occurred.

-To be reimbursed for anything other than travel expenses, please see The College's Reimbursements Policy.
-To be reimbursed for any travel expenses (mileage, parking, tolls, hotel expenses, etc.), you must complete a Travel Expense Reimbursement Voucher (TERV) and submit the signed voucher, along with all original receipts, to Travel Accounts Payable within 30 DAYS of your return from travel.
+To be reimbursed for anything other than travel expenses, please see Reimbursements Policy.
+To be reimbursed for any travel expenses (mileage, parking, tolls, hotel expenses, etc.), you must complete a Travel Expense Reimbursement Voucher form and submit the signed form, along with all original receipts, to Travel Accounts Payable within 60 DAYS of your return from travel.
 Traveler’s signature date and designee’s signature date should be within three (3) working days of each other.
-The TERV should be submitted to the Travel Accounts Payable for processing within three (3) working days of receipt from the employee.
+The TERV should be submitted to Travel Accounts Payable for processing within three (3) working days of receipt from the employee.

 Submit the following to Travel Accounts Payable based upon the type of travel listed below:

 - The completed and signed Travel Expense Reimbursement Voucher (TERV).